 If you gain too much weight during pregnancy, you’re more likely than other women to:

-- Have a premature baby.
-Premature babies may have health problems at birth and later in life.
+- Have a preterm baby.
+Preterm babies may have health problems at birth and later in life.

 - Have a baby with fetal macrosomia.
 This is when your baby is born weighing more than 8 pounds, 13 ounces.
-Having a baby this large can cause complications, like problems during labor and heavy bleeding after birth.
+Having a baby this large can cause complications, such as problems during labor and heavy bleeding after birth.

 - Need a c-section.

 - Have trouble losing weight after your baby’s birth.
 This can increase your risk for health conditions like diabetes and high blood pressure.

 How much weight should you gain during pregnancy?

 This depends on your health and your body mass index (also called BMI) before you get pregnant.
 BMI is a measure of body fat based on your height and weight.
 To find out your BMI, use the Centers for Disease Control and Prevention’s (CDC) calculator.
 Your provider will use your BMI before pregnancy to determine how much weight you should gain during pregnancy.